-Improved log-odds substitution scores.
-Nucleotide substitutions in splice sites are highly biased to certain substitution patterns that follow the splice site consensus sequence (Fig. S2, S3A).
-This holds for protein-coding as well as non-coding genes (Fig. S2).
+Improved log-odds substitution scores: nucleotide substitutions in splice sites are highly biased to certain substitution patterns that follow the splice site consensus sequence (Supplementary Fig. S2 and S3A).
+This holds for protein-coding as well as non-coding genes (Supplementary Fig. S2).
 For example, A and G are the preferred nucleotides at the donor consensus position +3 and A/G substitutions are the most frequent substitution at this position in real donors.
-The pairwise approach used in (Hiller et al., 2009) considers substitutions between a reference and orthologous sequences for each alignment column (Fig. 2B).
+The pairwise approach used in Hiller et al. (2009) considers substitutions between a reference and orthologous sequences for each alignment column (Fig. 2B).
 This can over- or underestimate the real number of substitutions that happened in evolution.
-In particular, if a strictly conserved base has changed in the reference sequence, the pairwise method will sum the log-odd scores for all pairs reference-ortholog, although only a single change has happened.
-To avoid these biases we developed a method that evaluates species- and site-specific substitution patterns along the phylogeny of the aligned species (Fig. 2C).
+In particular, if a strictly conserved base has changed in the reference sequence, the pairwise method will sum the log-odd scores for all pairs reference ortholog, although only a single change has happened.
+To avoid these biases, we developed a method that evaluates species- and site-specific substitution patterns along the phylogeny of the aligned species (Fig. 2C).
 We reconstructed the likely ancestral bases at each internal node in the phylogenetic tree.
 This allowed us to compute log-odd scores that only consider real substitutions.
-Our tree-based approach let to a noticeable performance increase compared to the pairwise method, in particular for low FPRs.
+Our tree-based approach let to a noticeable performance increase compared with the pairwise method, in particular for low FPRs.
 Measuring the predictive power of either method alone, the AUC improved from 0.68 to 0.72 for donor and from 0.85 to 0.93 for acceptor sites (Fig. 2D).
-Acceptors, for which we score a longer region that comprises the poly-pyrimidine tract, particularly benefit from this novel scoring scheme.
+Acceptors, for which